arctic33/T-ReX/README.md

 # TReX

+Use `pip install -r requirements.txt` to install all the dependencies.

 Go to the pyemd folder and use `pip install -e .` for installing pyemd.

 Run epsilon-greedy exploration using `python q_learning.py`